PROS at a glance..

 A syndrome family for malformation and overgrowth conditions caused by activating mutations in the same gene, PIK3CA.

 Varying from an isolated skin lesion to severe overgrowth of the extremities or brain.
 The mutation happens at random during early development, not every cell is affected and there are no known cases of inheritance.
 Only rarely is the mutation found in blood so testing should be done on affected tissue.
-There is sadly no cure for PROS conditions, but advances made in targeted therapy is creating new hope for possible treatments.
+There is sadly no cure for PROS conditions, but advances made in precision medicine is creating new hope for possible treatments.

 The diagnostic umbrella term PROS for the wide range of overgrowth conditions caused by activating mutations in PIK3CA was designated by a workshop group at the National Institutes of Health (NIH) in 2013 with the article coming out in 2015.